 2. Decide on a Layout

-Now it’s time to decide on a layout.
-Maybe you’ll build a platform bed with storage underneath and a smoother sleeping surface, or throw a futon in the back for a refreshingly simplified car camping unit.
+Now it’s time to decide on a layout for your car camping rig.
+Maybe you’ll build a platform bed with storage underneath and a smoother sleeping surface, or throw a camping mattress in the back for a refreshingly simplified car camping unit.

 Ask yourself these questions: